-On the last track, we discussed couple issues in the resolution phase.
+In the last section, we discussed couple issues in the resolution phase.
 These included ending medical treatment, sabbaticals and refocusing.

-On this track, we will discuss a therapeutic approach to resolution.
+In this section, we will discuss a therapeutic approach to resolution.
 This will include restructuring the couple’s relationship, facing denial of loss and choosing a life without children.